BA Better World Community Fund – Planet has provided £7,444 of match funding

 High in the treetops on specially built 8-metre nesting posts in Kielder Forest, Northumberland, something extraordinary is happening.
 After a 200-year absence, ospreys returned to raise their young in one of the wildest corners of England.

-On 21st March, we were excited to see them return from their incredible 3,700 mile migration from West Africa.
+On 21st March 2025, we were excited to see the osprey's return from their incredible 3,700 mile migration from West Africa.

 Kielder’s ospreys face real challenges; harsh weather, migration risks and predators threaten their fragile recovery.
-This year, three of the six chicks we have been monitoring have died.
+Last year, three of the six chicks we monitoring have died.
 Nature can be harsh.
 But there is hope.

 Forestry England manages more land and trees than any other organisation in England.
 We provide hundreds of car parks, maintain thousands of miles of trails, and plant millions of trees.